-the Medicaid agency or the operating agency (if applicable 2).

-Service Type: Other Service

-the outhority to provide the following additional corvice not
+e).

-specified in statute. the authority to provide the following additional service not
+the authority to provide the following additional service not

-Service Title:

-Benefits Counseling

-HCBS Taxonomy:

-Category 1: Sub-Category 1:
+Sub-Category 1:

-13 Participant Training 13010 participant training
+13010 participant training

-Category 2: Sub-Category 2:
+Sub-Category 2:

-Category 3: Sub-Category 3:
+Sub-Category 3:

-Service Definition (Scope):

-Category 4: Sub-Category 4:
+Sub-Category 4:

 Benefits Counseling includes direct and indirect activities service designed to inform, and answer questions from, a participant about competitive integrated employment and how and whether it will result in increased economic self-sufficiency and/or net financial benefit through the use of various work incentives.
 Through an accurate individualized assessment, this service provides information to the participant regarding the full array of available work incentives for essential benefit programs such as Supplemental Security Income, SSDI, Medicaid, Medicare, housing subsidies, and Supplemental Nutrition Assistance Program.